Google Assistant integration

 Sony WF-1000XM3 review: Should you buy it?

-If you have a flexible budget, yes; the Sony WF-1000XM3 demonstrate why expensive headphones are worth it.
+The Sony WF-1000XM3 demonstrate why expensive headphones are worth it.
 These noise-cancelling earbuds work wonders while remaining comfortable for hours at a time.
 Many issues that plague true-wireless earbuds are remedied by all the technology packed into these fashionable earbuds.

 My only gripe is the lack of an official IP rating.
 If listeners were able to exercise with them worry free, they would be a much greater threat to the Beats Powerbeats Pro.
 As we know by now, every product has its shortcomings.
 Of course, you still can exercise with these, but if water damage occurs, you’re out of luck and $230.
 Even with their drawbacks, the Sony WF-1000XM3 are some of the best true-wireless earbuds to date.